zsquareplusc/python-msp430-tools/doc/utilities.rst

 Overview
 --------
-The file format handler modules each provides a load and/or save function.
+The file format handler modules each provides a load and/or save function on module level.

 .. function:: load(filelike)